What is a Scorebug? Definition, Examples, and How to Create Your Own

 - Current inning

-- Outs (usually shown as dots or small circles)
+- Outs (usually dots or small circles)

 - Base runners (diamond graphic showing occupied bases)